alexbt/openshift-nexus-latest/README.md

 **It was modified so that it always (dynamically) uses the version.**

+The installation uses the following link to download the latest version: http://download.sonatype.com/nexus/3/latest-unix.tar.gz

 #How to Deploy
 Using `Openshift 2` command line tool (`rhc`), type the following command to deploy: